-We offer Suzuki instruction in violin, viola, cello, guitar, flute, and piano for children as young as four.
+We offer Suzuki instruction inviolin, viola, cello, bass, guitar, flute, trumpet, French horn, and piano for children as young as four.
 As in traditional methods of instruction, students take weekly private lessons.
 Suzuki students also must attend group classes (weekly for string students and monthly for pianists).
 Students perform in monthly recitals, group concerts, and community presentations.

 The Suzuki program requires the active participation of a guardian, including mandatory attendance at all lessons and group classes and a willingness to serve as the child's at-home practice partner.